nortjo15/CapstoneAllocationManagementSystem-CAMS-/groupLogic.md

 # Capacity Constraint
 - Group size should not exceed associated project's capacity
-- If a set of students exceeds the capacity, split into subsets
+- If a set of students exceeds the capacity, split into subsets I w